-- Region growing starts from a set of seed points. - An alternative is to start with the whole image as a single region and subdivide the regions that do not satisfy a condition of homogeneity.
+- Alternative to Region growing that starts from a set of seed points. - An alternative is to start with the whole image as a single region and subdivide the regions that do not satisfy a condition of homogeneity.

 Region Merging

 - Region merging is the opposite of region splitting. - Start with small regions (e.g. 2x2 or 4x4 regions) and merge the regions that have similar characteristics (such as gray level, variance). - Typically, splitting and merging approaches are used iteratively.